GenomicsAotearoa/hts_workshop_mpi/level2/06-homework.md

 Create a `slurm` batch file to perform these commands.
 For the sake of efficiency, this job will only require 1 or 2 minutes to run and needs less than 1 GB of RAM to perform, so pick values that reflect this.

+>**Hint:** For this exercise you do not need to produce a `slurm` script from scratch.
+In the [Introduction to NeSI HPC Platforms](03-intro-to-nesi.md) exercise we used a `slurm` script to submit a `BLAST` job as part of the training.
+You are welcome to use that script as a template for this exercise.

 Once you are happy with your script, submit it using `sbatch` and report the *successful* job identifier to the trainers.
 Also provide them with the location of the script and results in NeSI.

 ---